pmem/miniasync/doc/miniasync_vdm.7.md

 For more information about the usage of virtual data mover API, see *examples* directory in miniasync repository <https://github.com/pmem/miniasync>.

+## RETURN VALUE ##

+The vdm operations always return a new instance of a `vdm_operation_future` structure.
+If initialization successful, this future is idle and can be normally polled.
+Otherwise, the future is immediately complete and the specific error can be read from the *result* field of the *vdm_operation_output* structure.
+Depending on the vdm implementation, the operation's processing can also fail.
+In which case the error can be similarly found in the same location.

+The *result* field can be set to one of the following values:

+* **VDM_ERROR_OUT_OF_MEMORY** - data mover has insufficient memory to create a a new operation.
+This usefully indicates that there are too many pending operations.
+* **VDM_ERROR_JOB_CORRUPTED** - data mover encountered an error during internal job processing.
+The specific cause depends on the implementation.

 # SEE ALSO #